cynthiabaseman/cynthiabaseman.github.io/publications.md

 &nbsp;&nbsp;&nbsp;(Upcoming) “Designing with Medical Mistrust: Perspectives from Black Older Adults in Publicly Subsidized Housing.
 To be presented at CHI 2026.
 (2026, April).

-&nbsp;&nbsp;&nbsp;(Upcoming) “Human-centered Perspectives on a Clinical Decision Support System for Intensive Outpatient Veteran PTSD Care.”
-Prsentd at CHI 2026.
+&nbsp;&nbsp;&nbsp; “Human-centered Perspectives on a Clinical Decision Support System for Intensive Outpatient Veteran PTSD Care.”
+Presented at CHI 2026.
 (2026, April).

 &nbsp;&nbsp;&nbsp;"Towards More Equitable Ulcer Recognition Models: A Dataset of Naturalistic Foot Images from People of Color Living with Diabetes."
 Presented at IEEE EMBS International Conference on Biomedical and Health Informatics 2025.
 (2025, October).